PSIRA Grading System for Security Service Providers (Grades 1-5)

 Bidders List - Security Guarding Services for Peaking Operating Unit; Northen Region (Drakensberg Pumped Storage Scheme (NKP); Ingula Pumped Storage Scheme (NKP), Gariep Power Station, Vanderkloof Power Station) Southern Region (Ankerlig 1, 2 and 3 (NKP), Gourikwa (NKP), Palmiet Pumped Storage Scheme, Port Rex, Sere Windfarms).

-INVITATION FOR SERVICE PROVIDERS TO BID FOR THE PROVISION OF SECURITY SERVICES AT ZONE TWO (2) FACILITIES FOR THE NKOMAZI LOCAL MUNICIPALITY FOR A PERIOD OF THIRTY SIX (36) MONTHS
+PANEL OF SECURITY SERVICE PROVIDERS FOR THE PROVISION OF SECURITY SERVICES FOR A PERIOD OF 3 YEARS

 Want to see all available tenders?